filecoin-project/devgrants/microgrants/microgrants.md

 ## About

-Next Step Microgrants are available to support the next steps of specific development work that is building with Filecoin, IPFS, or related technology.
-Starting <<INSERT DATE HERE>> we will be accepting applications for projects that are building on FVM and have a working prototype to showcase their progress.
+Starting <<INSTER DATE HERE>>, Next Step Microgrants are available for early stage projects that support pre-identified work within our ecosystem.
+The next round of microgrants will be awarded to projects building with FVM!
+If you are 1) building with FVM in a current project, 2) looking for ways to fund the next steps of your work, and 3) have a working prototype to showcase to our team, consider applying for a microgrant!

 ### Intended Audience
 These grants are intended for independent developers, small studios, non-profits, activists, researchers... and you!

 ### Award
 After a microgrant is approved, Protocol Labs will make an initial payment valued at $1,000 USD to one single Filecoin wallet address.
-The second tranche (valuded at $4,000 USD) will be paid out after you have successfully deployed a functional version of your FVM project to Filecoin mainnet or the latest testnet.
+The second tranche (valued at $4,000 USD) will be paid out after you have successfully deployed a functional version of your FVM project to Filecoin mainnet or the latest testnet.

-The entire grant amount will be pad in FIL and shoulud be used to support work related to integrating or improving Filecoin (developer time, hosting services, relevant hardware, etc.)
+_The entire grant amount will be paid in FIL_ and should be used to support work related to integrating or improving Filecoin, IPFS, or related technology (i.e. developer time, hosting services, relevant hardware, etc.)

 ### Program Qualifications
 Next Step Microgrants are intended to be easy to apply for, evaluate, and administer.
 Projects must meet the following criteria:

-1. You've already built a working prototype with Filecoin (or closely related technologies such as IPFS, IPLD, libp2p, or frameworks or services such as NFT.storage, Textile Powergate, etc.), independently or as part of a course or hackathon.
+1. You are building with FVM and have already built a working prototype with Filecoin (or closely related technologies such as IPFS, IPLD, libp2p, or frameworks or services such as NFT.storage, Textile Powergate, etc.), independently or as part of a course or hackathon.
-2. Your project is contributing to the upcoming FVM launch.
-3. You can provide a clear and straightforward description of the _Next Step_ you plan to take with grant support.
+2. You can provide a clear and straightforward description of the _Next Step_ you plan to take with grant support.
-4. You can complete this work within 3 months.
+3. You can complete this work within 3 months.
-5. You agree to open-source this work, via MIT license for code or [CC-BY-SA 3.0](https://ipfs.io/ipfs/QmVreNvKsQmQZ83T86cWSjPu2vR3yZHGPm5jnxFuunEB9u) license for content.
+4. You agree to open-source this work, via MIT license for code or [CC-BY-SA 3.0](https://ipfs.io/ipfs/QmVreNvKsQmQZ83T86cWSjPu2vR3yZHGPm5jnxFuunEB9u) license for content.
-6. You agree to complete weekly updates and a grant report upon conclusion, with the results of your microgrant-funded work as well as a description of your experience building on IPFS, including any challenges or shortcomings encountered.
+5. You agree to complete a final grant report after the three month time period.
+The report will speak to the results of your microgrant-funded work, as well as a description of your experience building on Filecoin, IPFS, and related technology.

-When evaluating your proposal, we will consider creatitivty, potential impact, technical accomplishment, feasibility, and design.
-Applicants with quality submissions may also be contacted about promoting their work results (i.e. being featured on [the Filecoin Blog](https://blog.filecoin.io/) or social media).
+When evaluating your proposal, we will consider creatitivity, potential impact, technical accomplishment, feasibility, and design.
+Applicants with quality submissions may also be contacted about promoting their work results on [the Filecoin Blog](https://blog.filecoin.io/) or social media.

 ### Timelines
-Your microgrant application may be open until all proposals are received and considered.
+Your microgrant application may be open until all proposals are received and considered for the current grant round.
 Typically, you can expect a response from our team after 2-4 weeks.

 ### Apply
 Apply for a grant using our ➡️[Next Step Microgrant Template](https://github.com/filecoin-project/devgrants/issues/new?assignees=mishmosh&labels=type%3Amicrogrant&template=microgrant.md&title=Next+Step+Microgrant%3A+%3CYour+Title+Here%3E)⬅️.